 Upon receipt of the application and the other supporting documents, Staff will review the documents for compliance with these requirements.
 If the application is in compliance, Staff will issue a letter of eligibility within twenty (20) days of receipt of a satisfactory application.
-Upon receipt of the letter, the MSP/MDSP may offer metering or meter data services to the ESCOs, customers who directly contract with the MSP/MDSP, or to the utilities.
+Upon receipt of the letter, the MSP/MDSP may offer metering or meter data services to the

+ESCOs, customers who directly contract with the MSP/MDSP, or to the utilities.
 If the application is rejected, the notification will include the reason(s) for rejection.

-6. Witnessing of MSP's Initial Installations
+6. Witnessing of MSP's First Ten Installations

-After receiving its letter of eligibility, each MSP shall be required to submit a work schedule to each utility for a selection of at least 10 new meter installations representative of the different meter types and sizes the MSP expects to install in that utility's service area.
+After receiving its letter of eligibility, each MSP shall be required to submit a work schedule to each utility for the first 10 installations by the MSP in that utility's service area.
 The work schedule submitted by the MSP to the utility shall include the customer name, service point address, and the date and time of change.
 A copy of these work schedules shall also be provided to Staff.